Andrey-klg/PDFtoPrinter/Readme.txt

 Start print Process using this type of commands, where xx-param.
-Before send command, copy necessary config.file (pageSize param) from folder '/config' to folder where PDFtoPrinter.exe is located and rename it to 'PDF-XChange Viewer Settings.dat'
+Before send command, copy necessary config.dat file (pageSize param) from folder '/config' to folder where PDFtoPrinter.exe is located and rename it to 'PDF-XChange Viewer Settings.dat'

 After run base command:
 PDFtoPrinter.exe printFile.pdf pages=xx copies=xx -Verb PrintTo -ArgumentList "printerName"